Stephanie Ho: Friendship

 When filming Raising The Bar, Ho became best friends with Jeannie Chan and Moon Lau.
 She also shared an apartment with Jeannie Chan for a year (2015-2016).
-She is also close with others in the entertainment industry including Winki Lai, Sisley Choi, Anjaylia Chan, Cheronna Ng, Fred Cheung, Joey Law, Dickson Yu, Mayao Ma, Grace Chan, Adrian Chau, Daniel Chau and William Chak.
+She is also close with others in the entertainment industry including Winki Lai, Sisley Choi Sea-pui, Anjaylia Chan Ka-po, Cheronna Ng Ka-hei, Fred Cheung, Joey Law Tin-yu, Dickson Yu, Mayao Ma Tin-yau, Grace Chan, Adrian Chau Chi-man, Daniel Chau Chi-hong and William Chak.
 In the music industry, she is good friends with Hubert Wu, Kayee Tam, James Ng, Sophy Wong, Alfred Hui and Jason Chan.

-In 2020, Ho, along with Winki Lai, Sisley Choi, Jeannie Chan, Anjaylia Chan and Cheronna Ng named their friendship group 'SÏXTERS'.

-Relationship

-On 21 September 2015, Ho went public with her relationship with Korean-Japanese boyfriend, Wataru Yu.
-In mid-late 2016, she admitted their breakup.
+Marriage and Family

-On 6 April 2017, Ho admitted her relationship with fellow singer, Fred Cheng.
-On 1 January 2020, Ho and Cheng announced their engagement along with pre-wedding photos on Instagram, also revealing Cheng had proposed while they were on holiday in Thailand.
+On 6 April 2017, Ho admitted to being in a relationship with fellow singer, Fred Cheng.
+On 1 January 2020, Ho and Cheng announced their engagement along with pre-wedding photos on Instagram, and that Cheng had proposed while they were on holiday in Thailand.
 The couple married on 7 November 2020 and held their wedding at Hyatt Regency Sha Tin, Hong Kong.

 On 13 January 2022, Ho announced on Instagram that she is pregnant.
-On 4 June, the couple announced on Instagram that their son, Asher Douglas Cheng, was born on 1 June 2022.
+Their son, Asher Douglas Cheng, was born on 1 June 2022.
+On his second birthday, the couple revealed Asher had been diagnosed with Angelman syndrome.